davilucena222/Ignite-Shop/README.md

 In this application, the Next.js framework was used to build the front-end of the application and make calls to the Stripe API (a payment API) on the side of the SSR (Server Side Rendering) and also implemented the saving of page information via cache with updates managed via SSG (Static Site Generation) where the page can be accessed even with JavaScript disabled and having cached information that further anticipates the super fast loading of the page.

-You can access the application by <a href="https://ignite-shop-flax.vercel.app/">clicking here</a> and then you will be redirected to the application's Home page where you can choose a shirt model, when you click on   the chosen shirt you will then be redirected to a purchase page, just click on the button that will then be redirected to the payment area that is managed by the Stripe API and fill in fictitious data to simulate a purchase, at the end of the purchase you will be redirected to a purchase page where the shirt that was purchased and the name of the customer will be shown who made the purchase.
+You can access the application by <a href="https://ignite-shop-alpha.vercel.app/">clicking here</a> and then you will be redirected to the application's Home page where you can choose a shirt model, when you click on the chosen shirt you will then be redirected to a purchase page or if you prefer click on the green cart beside the T-shirt price, the T-shirt will be added to the cart sidebar and there will a simple notification, in the cart button that opens the sidebar, signaling the T-shirt quantity, after that just click on the button below the T-shirts list and then you will be redirected to the payment area that is managed by the Stripe API and fill in fictitious data to simulate a purchase, at the end of the purchase you will be redirected to a purchase page where the shirt that was purchased and the name of the customer will be shown who made the purchase.

 Example of dummy data that can be filled in the Stripe API to simulate a purchase: